 It would have been nice to have the illusion.

-(Oh, by the way: this entry was written by Peter Molnar, and originally posted on petermolnar dot net.)
+This entry was written by Peter Molnar, and originally posted on petermolnar dot net.